 Dear Skilled Trades Teamsters,

 We would like to wish all our Skilled Trades Teamsters a happy Skilled Trades Day!
 This day is meant to recognize the critical and under-appreciated work that Skilled Trades workers do to keep our country running.
-Our 2,300 Skilled Trades Teamsters make California State University and University of California work every day, and we are standing together in our Union to make sure that we are fairly treated and compensated for our hard work.
+Our 2,300 essential Skilled Trades Teamsters make California State University and University of California work every day, especially during this coronavirus pandemic.
+We are standing together in our Union to make sure that we are protected through personal protective equipment (PPE) and recommended social and work distancing, and that our jobs and pay are maintained throughout this crisis.

 Skilled Trades Director